• Skip to primary navigation

 3. Australia Zoo

 Many travelers can’t wait to see Australian wildlife on their trip, and for that Australia Zoo is one of the best places to visit from Brisbane.
 This interactive zoo was created by the family of famous Australian wildlife personality Steve Irwin and is one of Queensland’s most popular attractions.
-Within its sprawling grounds you can see creatures from across Australia and beyond its borders, from koalas and kangaroos, to tigers and rhinos.
-There are also a variety of daily animal shows where visitors can see birds of prey in action and crocodiles being fed, all the while learning more about the animals and the conservation work done to support them.
-But many will be most excited by the chance to get up close and personal with the animals, like hand-feeding kangaroos and cuddling a koala.
+Within its sprawling grounds, you can see creatures from across Australia and beyond its borders, from koalas and kangaroos to tigers and rhinos.
+There are also a variety of daily animal shows in which visitors can see birds of prey in action and crocodiles being fed, all the while learning more about the animals and the conservation work done to support them.
+However, many visitors will be most excited by the activities that give them the chance to get up close and personal with the animals, like hand-feeding kangaroos and cuddling a koala.

 Getting there: Since you can’t reach Australia Zoo easily with public transport, the best way to get there without a car is on an organized tour.